wdesplas/hvac-client/README.md

 A simple client coded in python that test he is able to setting up entry into a Hashicorp vault

 ## Installation process :
-Edit the manifest with the proper vault services provided by your cloudfoundry
+Edit the manifest.yml with the proper vault services name provided by your cloudfoundry

 Then
 ```